 Pom pom rainbows are wonderfully tactile and the fluffy textured surface creates a really fun and huggable feeling rainbow.

-Kids love the soft squishy quality of pom poms and the gluing process feels satisfying as each row fills in and the rainbow gradually takes complete shape.
+Kids love the soft, squishy feel of pom poms.
+Gluing them in rows is satisfying as the rainbow slowly takes shape.

 8. Rainbow Pasta Necklace